cloudnativelabs/kube-router/docs/user-guide.md

 # User Guide

-## Try Kube-router with cluster installers
+## Try kube-router with cluster installers

-The best way to get started is to deploy Kubernetes with Kube-router is with a cluster installer.
+The best way to get started is to deploy Kubernetes with kube-router using a cluster installer.

 ### kops

-Please see the [steps](https://github.com/cloudnativelabs/kube-router/blob/master/docs/kops.md) to deploy Kubernetes cluster with Kube-router using [Kops](https://github.com/kubernetes/kops)
+Please see the [steps](https://github.com/cloudnativelabs/kube-router/blob/master/docs/kops.md) to deploy Kubernetes cluster with kube-router using [Kops](https://github.com/kubernetes/kops)

 ### kubeadm

-Please see the [steps](https://github.com/cloudnativelabs/kube-router/blob/master/docs/kubeadm.md) to deploy Kubernetes cluster with Kube-router using [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)
+Please see the [steps](https://github.com/cloudnativelabs/kube-router/blob/master/docs/kubeadm.md) to deploy Kubernetes cluster with kube-router using [Kubeadm](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/create-cluster-kubeadm/)

 ### k0sproject

 k0s by default uses kube-router as a CNI option.
-Please see the [steps](https://docs.k0sproject.io/latest/install/) to deploy Kubernetes cluster with Kube-router using [k0s](https://docs.k0sproject.io/)
+Please see the [steps](https://docs.k0sproject.io/latest/install/) to deploy Kubernetes cluster with kube-router using [k0s](https://docs.k0sproject.io/)

 ### k3sproject